 The CARES Act caps these payments at $200 or $511 per day or an aggregate payment of $2,000 or $5,110, depending on the reason for leave.

 Family leave was expanded under the Families First Coronavirus Response Act.
-Affected employees are entitled to up to 10 additional weeks of leave with job protection at two-thirds their regular rate of pay to care for school-age children whose school has been closed.
+Affected employees are entitled to up to 10 additional weeks of leave with job protection at two-thirds their regular rate of pay to care for school-age children whose school or child care provider has been closed or is unavailable due to a public health emergency.

 The CARES Act capped family leave payments at $200 per day and $10,000 in aggregate.